 - Give them a moment

 The ultimate test here is to see how your baby responds to a stranger without your presence.
 If the two of you are at home, try stepping out of the room briefly.
 Chances are that Baby might cry at first, but don’t cut the meeting short just yet.
-Instead, come back in, wait for him to calm down, and then leave the room again.
+Instead, come back in, wait for her to calm down, and then leave the room again.
 Eventually, Baby should understand that even when you’re not immediately present, you’re not far away either.
-And you’ll be back sooner than he knows!
+And you’ll be back sooner than she knows!